wolfshow/gamepad/README.md

 # Gamepad
 USB-HID gamepad based on Arduino Joystick Library for ATmega32U4 Microcontrollers

-# Pinout for Arduino Micro
+# Pinout for Arduino Leonado/Micro

 button_A 0